mdwaquarahmad/fortune500-rag/README.md

 The evaluation system measures the latency, accuracy, relevance, and completeness of the RAG chatbot.
 It provides quantitative metrics and visualizations to assess the quality of responses.

+### Sample File for Evaluation

+The evaluation system is specifically designed to work with the Amazon 2023 Annual Report, which should be stored in the system:

+- The test questions in the evaluation system are based on content from this specific document
+- Please upload `Amazon-com-Inc-2023-Annual-Report.pdf` file through Streamlit interface before running evaluation, you can find it in the `docs/pdf` folder of the project repository

 ### Evaluation Metrics

 The system measures: